cchavan-developer/react-native-the-complete-guide/00-GETTINGSTARTED.md

     configure settings and behavior of the application.
 File picked up by the expo when app is build for preview

 App.js -
-    entry point of the application where the actual jsx code lies
+    entry point of the application where the actual jsx code lies.
+This is the root component that is rendered in the app.

 ```